-Requirement WR5/Measure WM5 MOVED FROM INT-020

-WR5 is designed to create an early warning system that incorporates the variable of informed judgment.
+WR4 is designed to create an early warning system that incorporates the variable of informed judgment.
 Ideally, this communication loop enhances the ability to identify and remedy Interchange Software anomalies before they result in complete software failure.
-To accommodate this variable, the standard-of-review threshold for adherence to WR5 is to be based on the knowledge and experience of the specific Interchange Software user at the time the determination was made.
+To accommodate this variable, the standard-of-review threshold for adherence to the WR is to be based on the knowledge and experience of the specific Interchange Software user at the time the determination was made.

-Requirement WR5, and particularly the associated Measure WM5, also recognize that although the typical or designed performance of the software can objectively be measured by comparison to the software’s specifications: 1) not all users will have the same knowledge depth regarding the Interchange Software’s performance specifications, and 2) the specific Interchange Software provider may have its own established communication protocols through which a suspected failure or observation of atypical performance should be reported.
+The WR and its measurement also recognize that although the typical or designed performance of the software can objectively be measured by comparison to the software’s specifications: 1) not all users will have the same knowledge depth regarding the Interchange Software’s performance specifications, and 2) the specific Interchange Software provider may have its own established communication protocols through which a suspected failure or observation of atypical performance should be reported.
 In the latter case, the Requirement is designed to default to the reporting time windows of the Interchange Software provider should the reporting time windows exceed the prescribed 15-minute window.

-Unlike WR5 that is designed for early warning, WR6 addresses confirmed failure of the Interchange Software.
-The 15-minute time window was added to Version 2 to ensure a timely dissemination of information.